How Appdome Enables Signing Secured iOS Apps without Xcode

 A valid signature, using an Apple-issued certificate, ensures the integrity of an app and provides proof that the app comes from a known and approved source and has not been tampered with.

 By enforcing code signing, Apple ensures that no third-party app loads unsigned code resources or uses self-modifying code.

 During the Appdome app build process, build process adapters are added to the app to achieve the requested additional functionality.
 As a result, the app’s original signature is invalidated and must be re-signed in order for the app to be deployed on mobile devices.

 Appdome allows signing an app via the Sign tab, by using any of the following methods:

 - On Appdome

-Allowing Appdome to take care of the entire signing process.
+Allow Appdome to take care of the entire signing process.
 You only need to provide the signing credentials.
-For details and specified instructions, see section
+For details and specific, see section

 3 Easy Steps to Sign Secured iOS Apps on Appdome below.

 Gives you full responsibility for managing the entire signing process.
 For details, see topic How to Privately Code Sign Sealed iOS Apps using DevSecOps Build System.